 |Labor cost||Parts cost||Total cost per airplane||Total cost on U.S. operators|

 |3 workhours × $65 = $195||Not applicable||$195||$195 × 130 = $25,350|

 We estimate the following costs to accomplish any necessary repairs and/or replacements that will be required based on the results of the inspections.
 We have no way of determining the number of airplanes that may need these repairs and/or replacements:Start Printed Page 75238

 |Labor cost||Parts cost||Total cost per component|

-What is the difference between the cost impact of this proposed AD and the cost impact of AD 79-20-08?
-The only difference between this proposed AD and AD 79-20-08 is the correction to the applicability.
-No additional actions are being proposed.
-The FAA has determined that this proposed AD action does not increase the cost impact over that already required by AD 79-20-08.
+What is the difference between the cost impact of this AD and the cost impact of AD 79-20-08?
+The only difference between this AD and AD 79-20-08 is the correction to the applicability.
+No additional actions are being required.
+The FAA has determined that this AD action does not increase the cost impact over that already required by AD 79-20-08.